Content and use

 PBS/PBM care staff group Training – 3 weeks before first day of course

-PBM Trainer Training/reaccreditation – up to two delegates – 3 weeks before first day of course or section of trainer course.
+PBMplus Trainer Training/reaccreditation at our venue – one delegate – 3 weeks before first day of course.

-PBM Trainer Training/ reaccreditation – more than two delegates – 6 weeks before first day of course or section of trainer course.
+PBMplus Trainer Training/reaccreditation at our venue – two or more delegates – 6 weeks before first day of course.

 We reserve the right to charge the Customer in full for any Training cancelled by the customer without required notice.
 You should request an acknowledgement of the cancellation.

 6.1.2 We reserve the right to charge the Customer in full for any Training cancelled by us in respect of non-attendance of staff by the Customer.

 6.1.3 We reserve the right to charge the full unrecoverable cost of any travel arrangements, venue, catering or hotel bookings resulting from any cancelled Training regardless of notice period.